 I never took the time to learn how to invest the bounty from a frugal lifestyle.
 We have an investment portfolio, but it probably cannot be considered a “portfolio” as it’s not really cohesive by any means.
-Each time I think about reviewing it to optimize our investments, my head starts to hurt.
+Each time I think about reviewing it via a portfolio checkup to optimize our investments, my head starts to hurt.
 How do I identify weaknesses?
 What does a sound investment strategy for a couple in our situation look like?
 Heck, I’d even like to see a dollar amount of the overall dividends and fees we are paying.

 Probably the biggest question of all has been how do we find answers to these questions without paying someone an exorbitant fee or commission?

-When I heard about a free portfolio check-up through Personal Capital that several of my blogger buddies had already taken advantage of, I decided to give it a shot.
+When I heard about a free portfolio checkup through Personal Capital that several of my blogger buddies had already taken advantage of, I decided to give it a shot.
 I knew that the only thing I had to lose was a few hours of my time.
 What I did not know is the vast amount of specific, actionable information I had to gain.
 Here’s what Personal Capital has done for us: